mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/major-version-upgrade/upgrade/aws/index.md

 When the cluster adoption process reconciles a Machine object that has not been bootstrapped, it creates the KubeadmConfig from the associated KubeadmConfigTemplate, and CABPK creates the Secret when it reconciles the KubeadmConfig.
 The owner references are set at this time.

 DKP machines are already bootstrapped and also create the KubeadmConfigs and the Secrets.
 This command will set the appropriate owner references on these resources.

+If your cluster is in multiple Availability Zones a DKP 2.x nodepool worker will be automatically created for each zone, appending the name of the Availability Zone to the nodepool's name.

 This command also stops the pause on the Cluster object, which then starts the reconcile process: